• Skip to primary navigation

 Note: Once you add the semolina the mixture will thicken quickily.

-Milk and butter mixture in a pot
+Milk and butter mixture in a large saucepan.

 3) As the mixture thickens, lower the heat and switch to a wooden spoon and stir vigorously to prevent lumps forming.

-Adding semolina into the milk mixture
+Adding semolina into the milk mixture in large saucepan.

 5) Remove the pan from the heat and mix in the egg yolk.

-Adding the egg yolks to the semolina mixture
+Adding the egg yolks to the semolina mixture in large saucepan.

 6) Once well combined mix in the Parmigiano Reggiano cheese.

-Adding Parmigiano Reggiano to the semolina dough
+Adding Parmigiano Reggiano to the semolina dough mixture in large saucepan.

-7) Spread the hot dough out in an even 1 cm thick layer on a buttered or oiled baking sheet or large rectangular Pyrex dish.
+7) Spread the hot dough out in an even 1 cm thick single layer on a buttered or oiled baking sheet or large rectangular Pyrex dish.

-Gnocchi dough flattened in a baking dish
+Semolina gnocchi dough flattened in a baking dish.

 8) Allow the dough to cool at room temperature or in the refrigerator for about 30 to 40 minutes.